 - Quirky Miniboss Squad: Occasionally served this capacity with Gerald Brisco, under the command of Mr. McMahon.

-- Only Sane Man: It's said that Patterson is largely responsible for keeping Vince grounded and being able to talk him out of some of his more outlandish ideas.
-Since leaving his inner circle, the difference is very noticible.
+- Only Sane Man: It's said that Patterson is largely responsible for keeping Vince grounded and being able to talk him out of some of his more outlandish ideas (see The Smart Guy for the prime example).
+Since leaving his inner circle, the difference is very noticable.

 - Open Secret: Prior to his officially coming out, everyone knew Patterson was gay.
 However, other than the occasional veiled reference, it was just one of those things that nobody talked about.